 |ASX Code||Index||Index History (Inception Date)||ETF History (Inception Date)|

 |VAF||Bloomberg AusBond Composite 0+Yr Index||September 1989*||October 2012|

-IAF has the longest track record (albeit marginally), having been listed for over 7 years, and tracks the widely used Bloomberg AusBond Composite Index.
+IAF has the longest track record (albeit marginally), having been listed for 10 years, and tracks the widely used Bloomberg AusBond Composite Index.
 It’s had strong performance since inception and also had low tracking error to its underlying index.

-We look at a few others factors when selecting a bond ETF:
+We look at a few other factors when selecting a bond ETF: